RazrFalcon/svgcleaner/docs/src/rm-comments.rst

 Remove XML comments
 -------------------

-We can remove all XML comments from SVG document, since they are not rendered either way.
+We can remove all XML comments from SVG document since they are not rendered either way.

 **Note:** ``svgdom`` library, which is used to process SVG file in SVG Cleaner, doesn't support comments inside attributes, so they will be removed anyway.